 Greater Losses in Grip Strength in Obese-Dexamethasone Mice

-As a test to assess the effect of glucocorticoids on muscle strength, we treated lean and obese male mice with dexamethasone for five weeks and measured four-paw grip strength.
-Dexamethasone treatment resulted in synergistic reductions in grip strength in both lean and obese mice when compared to their counterparts (Figure 1a-b).
+As a test to assess the effect of glucocorticoids on muscle strength, we treated lean and obese male mice with dexamethasone for five weeks and measured grip strength.
+Dexamethasone treatment resulted in reductions in grip strength in both lean and obese mice when compared to their counterparts (Figure 1A-B).
 This result is consistent with studies in adult humans in which elevated salivary cortisol had a significantly higher risk of loss of grip strength than their peers (Peeters et al., 2008).
-In addition, obese dexamethasone-treated mice had greater overall losses in grip strength when compared to the lean animals.
-For mean grip strength, we saw a -0.4% reduction in lean animals (P=0.007) but a -0.9% reduction in grip strength for obese animals (P=3.62e-05).
+Obese dexamethasone-treated mice had greater overall losses in grip strength when compared to the lean animals.
+For mean grip strength, we saw a -0.4% reduction in lean animals (p=0.007) but a -0.9% reduction in grip strength for obese animals (p=3.6x10-5).

 Reductions in Strength are Related to Smaller CSA

-In order to expand upon these results, we measured the force generated by stimulation nerve and gastrocnemius muscle.
-Though we are specifically interested in muscle strength, stimulating the XX nerve and assessing the resulting muscle force allows us to evaluate the potential effect of neuropathy.
-In NCD animals, force generated by nerve stimulation was reduced X% when treated with dexamethasone.
-However in HFD animals, force generated by nerve stimulation was reduced X% when treated with dexamethasone.
-There was a significant interaction between diet and treatment, P=.009 (Figure 1c).
-These results are consistent with direct muscle stimulation where a electrode cuff is placed around the mid-belly of the gastrocnemius muscle in order to stimulate the whole muscle.
+In order to expand upon these results, we measured the force generated by gastrocnemius muscle in situ both by stimulation of the the XX nerve and by direct electrical stimulation of the muscle.
+In NCD animals, the force generated by nerve stimulation was reduced X% when treated with dexamethasone.
+However in HFD animals, force generated by nerve stimulation was reduced X% when treated with dexamethasone, with a significant interaction between pre-existing obesity and dexamethasone treatment treatment (p=.009 Figure 1C).
+These results are concordant with direct muscle stimulation.
 In NCD animals, force generated by direct muscle stimulation was reduced X% when treated with dexamethasone.
-While in HFD animals, the force generated by direct muscle stimulation was reduced X% when treated with dexamethasone.
-There was a significant interaction between diet and treatment P=.024(Figure 1d).
+While in HFD animals, the force generated by direct muscle stimulation was reduced X% when treated with dexamethasone (pinteraction=024, Figure 1D).